 Some STEs like near-death experiences (NDEs), near-death-like experiences (NDLEs), out-of-body experiences (OBEs), awakenings, kundalini experiences, past life experiences, and after-death communications (and others) share similar features:

 - A sense of transcendence – of having partially or substantially vacated the body, and the material world – perhaps even having a vision of departing planet earth and being in outer-space and beyond.

-- An extraordinarily bright, pure, white or golden light, emanating intense love and acceptance.
+- An extraordinarily bright, pure white or golden light, with consciousness and feeling, emanating intense love and acceptance.